 Step 7 – Draw the Nose

 Place the nose with it’s bottom roughly at the same level as the bottom of the ears.

-You can define it’s bridge with a broken up curve on one side.
+You can define it’s bridge with a curve on one side.
 Don’t outline the other side as it will make the drawing look odd.

 For the bottom portion of the nose draw a pair of curves for each of it’s sides another pair for the nostrils and one curve for it’s bottom (as show in the example).